kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 ### Computing a concrete decision from a conditional authorization chain

-It is now known how to evaluate a *single* `ConditionSet` together with the `ConditionsData` into a single, aggregate concrete decision, the same decision that the authorizer would have immediately returned, if it had direct access to the `ConditionsData`.
+It is now known how to evaluate a *single* `ConditionSet` together with the `ConditionData` into a single, aggregate concrete decision, the same decision that the authorizer would have immediately returned, if it had direct access to the `ConditionData`.
 Next, we discuss the semantics of multiple authorizers chained after each other (i.e. the [union](https://pkg.go.dev/k8s.io/apiserver/pkg/authorization/union) authorizer), in the light of conditional authorization.